 EventsThere are no upcoming events

 There is currently no official system of World Rankings for Australian Football, as the international game is still mostly amateur, still maturing and there are often difficulties in nations having all their best players available.
 However, due to popular demand, worldfootynews.com has been providing rankings since 2006.
-Below are the current rankings as at 10th August 2013.
+Below are the current rankings as at end 23rd August 2014.

 * Nations marked in grey with an asterisk have played less than eight (8) matches under our criteria, and currently hold provisional ranking points, but are not yet officially ranked.